 SSAB also sources alloys, coal and refractories through agents and traders.
 SSAB requires these suppliers to monitor their sources for sustainability commitment and we have an adapted assessment process by which these suppliers must declare how they monitor social and environmental compliance in their supply chain.

 HSEQ cluster for joint evaluations of contractors

-SSAB is member of an HSEQ cluster (health, safety, environment and quality) for joint evaluations of contractors.
+SSAB is member of an HSEQ (health, safety, environment and quality) cluster for common evaluations of contractors.
 Several of SSAB´s contractors working on SSAB´s sites are audited annually by a third party through this cluster.
 In 2020, 5 HSEQ evaluations of contractors were conducted in Sweden and Finland.
 Also, this is an activity that Covid-19 has restricted.

 Actions against modern slavery

-SSAB is a signatory to the UN Global Compact and supports its ten principles.
-Those principles are a natural part of SSAB´s business and are reflected in the Code of Conduct and SSAB´s Supplier Sustainability Policy.
-SSAB also supports the UN Guiding Principles on Business and Human Rights.
-SSAB is committed to maintain and improve systems and processes to avoid complicity with human rights violations related to or own operations and our supply chain.
-SSAB has taken a variety of actions to verify the absence of child labor, forced labor, slavery and human trafficking in our supply chain.
-These actions include sustainability principles for our suppliers, sustainability risk assessments, site visits and audits and training of our employees.
+SSAB supports and respects internationally proclaimed human rights and has taken a variety of actions to verify the absence of child labor, forced labor, slavery and human trafficking in our supply chain.
+These actions include sustainability principles for our suppliers, sustainability risk assessments, onsite visits and audits, and training of our employees.